quaternionmedia/datafactorio/README.md

 ## output
 Files output to the `script-output` folder of factorio.
 Three datafiles are output with a seemingly random number followed by the type of data.
 These are json files of graphs (nodes and edges).

+## site
+To run the front end navigate to the datafactorio-site directory and run `npm install` and then `npm dev`